theima/ein/README.md

 #### Transition Failed Action

-If something goes wrong during the transition, such as data retrieving failure or a problem with canEnter.
+If something goes wrong during the transition, such as data retrieving failure or a problem with `canEnter`.
 It will contain a code and a reason for the failure.
 If the failure was caused by an error that error object will be included as well.

 ```typescript
 {